Menai Oysters is located in a Special Area of Conservation, and as such is acutely aware of the environmental

 We pack our oysters into wooden boxes sealed with paper tape which can be recycled or composted after use.

-The mussels are packed into a net bag which is made at the time of packing.
+The mussels are packed into a cellulose net bag which is made at the time of packing.
 This means that we are very economical in material for each of our bag sizes.
 Typically we use 1m of netting (weighing 1.5g) per 15kg mussel.
 The amount of waste netting generated will fill a carrier bag every 6-7 months.

 We have moved away from plastic in our packaging, however the costs of doing so are 4 times that of plastic which is why when cost is all that matters very few companies are inclined to source alternatives.
 We have just replaced our outer mussel net with a bag made from potato waste and our small nets are now made with biodegradeable cellulose/cotton.
 Our only plastic material is the id tag for the bags.